12 Proven Ways to Stop Spending More Money Than You Make

 Spending more than you earn can devastate your budget.

-A woman with debt
+woman in debt

 Getting a cheaper phone or cable plan